Trimonu/TwitterAutoGiveawayBot/readme.md

 # Twitter Tree Bot

-People say money doesn't grow on trees but with this project is basically does.
+People say money doesn't grow on trees but with this bot is basically does.

 Twitter Tree Bot is a self-bot which automatically